ChalmersGU-AI-course/shrdlite-course-project/README.md

 An example would be: "node shrdlite-offline small 0 star".

 ## Interesting example utterances
-In the complex world:
+###In the complex world:
 "Put all tables beside all boxes"

+In order:
+-"Put all yellow objects above a red object"
+-"Put all red objects above a yellow object"

+###In the medium world:
+"put the object that is left of a red box that is above a brick that is left of a pyramid that is left of a ball that is inside a box into a box that is above a brick that is left of a pyramid"

 ## Implemented extension
 The project implements a few different additions to the original project description.

 ### Quantifiers
-Quantifier handling of any, all and the.
+We handle the quantifiers any, all and the.
 All can not be interpreted as any.

 ### Verbose planner
 The planner writes what it is doing in each step and what object it is handling.